NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 >:memo: Code Checkpoint

 <details>
-<summary>Click here for the Registry script up to this point</summary>
+<summary>Click here for the Registry module up to this point</summary>

 ```python
 from .slider_model import SliderModel